ylhyra/ylhyra_content/data/Blær/Egg_í_áskrift.md

         "meaning": "The Icelandic Chicken doens't let changes in weather or feed affect it, unlike the factory-chicken."
       },
       "s_yyse4": {
-        "meaning": "Over coffee and chocolate, we the guests agree  that we lack more chickens in our lives."
+        "meaning": "Over coffee and chocolate, we guests agree that we need more chickens in our lives."
       },
       "s_i6quy": {
         "meaning": "After having visited and learned about these excellent birds, it's doesn't appear to be such a bad idea to establish a farm in your own backyard."